What are lingerie fabrics?

 Typically, lingerie fabric should have a certain amount of stretch in order to make the wearer stay comfortable, however, fabrics such as organza can be used in lingerie applique for an extra feminine touch.

 Purposes of lingerie material

 Lingerie fabrics are of course predominantly used for making women's undergarments, for both practical and aesthetic purposes.
 Lingerie material should be comfortable, accentuate the figure and make the wearer feel good.
-Here's some examples of lingerie garments you can make using these specialist fabrics:
+Here are some examples of lingerie garments you can make using these specialist fabrics: